Housing & Community Development

 Community Development Block Grant Program

 Delaware County has received a CDBG grant since the program began in 1974.
-All municipalities are participating in the County's program except Chester City, Haverford and Upper Darby Townships which receive grants directly from HUD because of their entitlement status.
+All municipalities participate in the County's program except Chester City, Haverford and Upper Darby Townships which receive grants directly from HUD.

-Since these funds come in a "block" and not in a predetermined spending package, the County and participating municipalities are free to determine how the money is to be a spent based on individual community development need.
-This allows the flexibility for communities to undertake projects which address their specific needs, provided that they meet the following criteria:
+Since these funds come in a "block" and not in a predetermined spending package, communities are free to determine how the money is to be spent based on individual community development needs.
+This allows the flexibility to undertake projects which address their specific objectives, provided that they meet the following two criteria:

-CDBG funding may be used for, but not limited to, the following activities: Acquisition of real property, relocation and demolition, rehabilitation of residential and nonresidential structures, construction of public facilities and improvements, such as water and sewer facilities, streets, and neighborhood centers, and the conversion of schools for eligible purposes, handicap access to public buildings, streets, curbs and sidewalks, historic preservation, planning and fair housing.
+CDBG funding may be used for, but not limited to, the following activities: Acquisition of real property, relocation and demolition, rehabilitation of residential/nonresidential structures, construction of public facilities and improvements, such as water and sewer facilities, streets, and neighborhood centers, and the conversion of schools for eligible purposes, handicap access to public buildings, streets, curbs and sidewalks, historic preservation, planning and fair housing.
 In addition, CDBG funds may be used to pay for public services within certain limits, and for activities relating to energy conservation and renewable energy resources.
-The County can also provide assistance to profit motivated businesses to carry out economic development activities.

-The types of activities that are generally ineligible include: buildings for the general conduct of government, political activities, certain income payments and construction of new housing.
+The types of activities that are generally ineligible include: buildings for the general conduct of government, political activities, certain income payments, maintenance, and construction of new housing.

 Program National Objective